Ontario Human Rights Commission: Right to Read inquiry report (2022)

 In 2019, the OHRC started an inquiry into human rights issues that affect students with reading disabilities in Ontario’s public education system.
 The resulting report was published in 2022, titled "Right to Read inquiry report" investigated early reading skills.
 It found that the publication education system in Ontario was failing its students (both those with and without reading disabilities) not using evidence-based approaches when teaching them to read.
-Specifically, the report highlighted that 26% of all Grade 3 students and 19% of all Grade 6 students did not meet provincial standards for reading (with worse results for special needs students).
+Specifically, the report highlighted that 26% of all Grade 3 students and 19% of all Grade 6 students did not meet provincial standards for reading (with worse results for students in special education).

 The report prompted changes in Ontario's early reading curriculum, with Nova Scotia, Alberta and New Brunswick also changing their curriculum shortly after.
 This marked a shift away from the "balanced literacy" approach using cueing systems which teaches to read "by guessing and [predicting] what words are going to be".
 Previously the Ontario curriculum was "rooted in a whole language philosophy which suggests that by immersing children in spoken and written language, they will discover how to read."
 One major recommendation from the report was to instead move to an evidence-based curriculum based on phonics.